The Myth of the Rational Voter: Anti-market bias

 Caplan refers to the anti-market bias as a "tendency to underestimate the benefits of the market mechanism."
-In Caplan's view, people tend to view themselves as victims of the market, rather than participants of it.
+People tend to view themselves as victims of the market, rather than as participants in it, according to Caplan.
 He also categorises a few major misconceptions associated with this bias: (1) a view that market payments are transfers rather than incentives, (2) a belief in a monopoly theory of price, where firms impose prices on consumers without recourse.

 In the first, he describes that "people tend to see profits as a gift to the rich" and that "limiting profits" permits pity to the poor.
 However, profits are seen by economists as means to promote trade in those sectors.
 Moreover, the historical attacks on usury and windfalls see interest as robbing the borrower.
 Yet, interest is in fact two things: the creditor delaying his own consumption for compensation (known as liquidity preference) and compensation for the risk of borrower defaults.

 The second is where corporations, even small-scale suppliers, are seen as greedy monopolists that prey on the consumer.
 Caplan argues that all trade is a two-way street and that people like middlemen are not interposers attempting to fleece the people, but rather, making up for transportation, storage, and distribution costs.
 At a more broad level, cheating people is bad for business and the existence of multiple firms offering similar products implies competition, not monopoly power, which limits any firm's ability to increase prices.